sciZer0/newdiscoveries/a/README.md

 ## FIRST OF ALL
 Science now is a fundamentally illogical/wrong thing being taken on faith.
 The scientific system itself is much like a religious sect. <i>More on this below.</i>

-Generally, all I have is logic.
+Essentially, all I have is logic.

 Some time ago, just through thinking logically about well-known facts, I made the biggest ever scientific discoveries.